How to Start Studying for the MCAT

 Build Stamina By Taking Practice Tests

 The MCAT is a long test.
 You’ll likely spend about eight hours at the test center.
 Taking practice tests allows you to build the extra stamina you need to do well on the real test.
+Working with expert tutors at Inspira Advantage guarantees that you're already one step ahead of the competition.

 You should also be frequently reviewing these tests.
 We recommend tracking practice exams on a spreadsheet to help you learn and improve.
 This will give you a clear indication of if you’re prepared and meeting your goals.